AnelMusic/anelmusic.github.io/posts/small-agents.md

 Budget exhaustion should route to `ASK_USER` with a specific question about the stuck step and not a generic “I need help” but an honest “here is what I tried, here is where I am stuck.”
 An agent that escalates honestly when it is stuck is far more useful than one that either stops silently or retries indefinitely.

 The pattern across all four levels is the same: detect unproductive repetition, write it into state, and use it to constrain the next action.
-The model does not have to notice it is stuck.
-The system tells it.
+The model does not have to notice it is stuck because the system tells it.

 ## The Completion Gate

-One of the most reliably embarrassing small-model failure modes: the agent writes a beautiful, confident final answer attached to incomplete work.
+One of the most reliably embarrassing small-model failure modes is when the agent writes a beautiful, confident final answer attached to incomplete work.
 It evaluated three vendors, not five.
 It drafted the email before getting user approval.
 It reported success on a step that was marked as failed two turns ago.

-The model is not lying.
-It is doing what it always does: producing the most locally plausible next token.
-A confident concluding statement is very plausible after a chain of analysis, even if the analysis is incomplete.
+Such a confident concluding statement is very plausible after a chain of analysis, even if the analysis is incomplete.

 Do not let the model decide when it is done.
 Let it propose finishing, then check the state: